 Edith’s Immigration Story

-The childhood immigration story of the author's mother, an unaccompanied minor, who fled Nazi Germany in 1938 all by herself.
+Based upon the book, Is It Night or Day?, this program captures Edith's childhood immigration story as an unaccompanied minor, who fled Nazi Germany in 1938 all by herself and her assimilation into American teenage culture.

 Adult and Parent/Child Book Clubs